apalache-mc/apalache/docs/src/apalache/config.md

 }
 ```

-A `~` found at the beginning of a file path will expanded into the value set for
+A `~` found at the beginning of a file path will be expanded into the value set for
 the user's home directory.

 Details on the effect of these parameters can be found in [Running the